Luwites/CS571-Midterm-Practice/README.md

 **Note:**
 * You are required to use Express Router and complete the code in both `app.js` and `/routes/cars.js` files.
-* There is no need to handle any input validation or add any security configuration in your application.
+* There is no need to handle any input validation or add any security configuration to your application.

 ## React Programming Question